Gas oven makes a popping or booming noise when igniting.

 How to Fix / Troubleshooting

-- Step 1 – Clean burner: Remove the oven bottom panel and burner assembly.
+- Step 1 – Clean the burner: Remove the oven bottom panel and burner assembly.
 Clean burner ports with a soft brush or toothpick; do not enlarge the holes.

 - Step 2 – Inspect igniter position: Ensure the igniter is properly positioned close to the burner ports where gas first exits.

-- Step 3 – Replace weak igniter: If the igniter glows but ignition is delayed, replace the igniter.
+- Step 3 – Replace a weak igniter: If the igniter glows but ignition is delayed, replace the igniter.

 - Step 4 – Gas pressure check: Have a qualified technician verify gas pressure and adjust if necessary.